Legal · Document 03 · Sub-processors

 Safeguards

-Microsoft's Online Services DPA applies and covers both purposes.
-Sender domain protected with SPF, DKIM and (in due course) DMARC.
+Microsoft's Online Services DPA applies — the same DPA and the same processor entity as the Azure and Microsoft 365 services above, not a new sub-processor.
+Sender domain protected with SPF and DKIM.
 ACS sits within Microsoft's ISO 27001/27017/27018 and SOC 2 scope.

 Microsoft 365 (Exchange Online)